Jagapd/DashBoardData/README.md

 DashBoard Data presented in HTML Format

 Tech Stack :
-Java,
+1) Java,
-Selenium,
+2) Selenium,
-TestNg,
+3) TestNg,
-Maven,
+4) Maven,
-HTML,
+5) HTML,
-Chrome browser
+6) Chrome browser(Headless)

 How to run :
 1) Install Java , Maven
 2) Clone the repo.
 3) Import the maven dependency

-From command line
-mvn clean test -DsuiteXmlFile=testng.xml or
+From command line type the below command. mvn clean test -DsuiteXmlFile=testng.xml or
 Setup the project in eclipse/Intellij and run the testng.xml file to get the results.

 Output is printed in console log , in text file(DashBoardData.txt) , also in html file(DashBoardData.html).

  About Implementation :